-Southern Regional Sleep Diagnostic Centers offer the latest technology
+Southern Regional Sleep Diagnostic Center offer the latest technology and

-and a team of experts to help solve your sleep disorder.
-We can determine
+a team of experts to help solve your sleep disorder.
+Our team works with

 Insomnia - Difficulty falling asleep is only one of the symptoms of insomnia.
 Other

 symptoms include waking up too early and not being able to fall back asleep,

 Narcolepsy - falling asleep uncontrollably.
 Patients with narcolepsy also experience

 excessive sleepiness and "sleep attacks" characterized by sleep

 paralysis, hallucination and sudden loss of muscle control.
 These can

 happen at any time of the day, in all types of situations-regardless of